Protect yourself and your business from armed robbers by being alert and prepared.

 Always carry a charged cell phone and use it if you’re in an accident, even if people on the scene are claiming to be police officers.
 Criminals have been known to impersonate officers.
 Criminals have also caused accidents just to get you to pull over.
 Trust your instincts and follow them.

 Personally, I carry a good, heavy, metal flashlight next to the driver’s seat.
 A flashlight can be an indispensable tool.

 If you have a store or business office, keep it well-lighted and have more than one person upfront, if you can.
 Install a video surveillance and alarm system.
-I know that can be expensive but they are often worth the cost in terms of a deterrent for some robbers and they provide evidence against those who rob you.
+I know that can be expensive, but they’re often worth the cost in terms of a deterrent for some robbers, and they provide evidence against those who rob you.
 Your system should include an electronic door-release to prevent people from rushing in and then rushing out.

 Ask for ID behind the safety of your door.
-Tell them you are calling to confirm their identities.
-If they are legitimate, they’ll wait.
-Remember that once you’ve let the person in your home and home office, you might be at their mercy.
-And armed robbers are not widely known for mercy.
+Tell them you’re calling to confirm their identities.
+If they’re legitimate, they’ll wait.
+Remember that once you’ve let the person into your home and home office, you might be at their mercy.
+And armed robbers are not widely known for their mercy.

 Don’t establish a routine of when you leave your home office or business for the bank with cash.
-If an armed robber is watching you over time, they will know just when to take you down.
+If an armed robber is watching you over time, they’ll know just when to take you down.

 You should be concerned about crime, but not overly concerned.
 Take precautions, but don’t live in fear.
-Talk to your neighbors, fellow business people and the local police about crime in your area.
-And be sure to write me with your questions and concerns.
-I’d also like to hear about your experiences.
+Talk to your neighbors, fellow business people, and the local police about crime in your area.